DecisionsDev/odm-docker-kubernetes/contrib/HA-res-console/README.md

 RESMONITOR_PWD="odmAdmin"       # or leave it empty to disable the update
 ```

-Then run the command below to create the secret that configures the sidecar container in the `decisionserverconsole` pods:
+Then run the command below to create the secret that configures the sidecar container in the 'decisionServerConsole' pods:

 ```shell
 kubectl create secret generic res-console-sidecar \